CityofToronto/bdit_data-sources/gis/text_to_centreline/README.md

 |NULL|Broadway Ave|	129|	50	|	NULL|NULL|NULL|NULL|...|NULL|||||NULL|NULL|

 Look at
-- Harvie Ave which is categorized as case 2: two intersections and at least one offset (or part_two from [here](#Incorporate-Centrelines-without-Bylaws-and-Cut-Centrelines)), the latest bylaw is applied to the centreline partially and the other part of the centreline is either filled with the previous bylaws or the speed limit is just set to 50 if there isn't any previous bylaws applied to that part of the centreline.
+- Harvie Ave which is categorized as or part_two from [here](#Incorporate-Centrelines-without-Bylaws-and-Cut-Centrelines), the latest bylaw is applied to the centreline partially and the other part of the centreline is either filled with the previous bylaws or the speed limit is just set to 50 if there isn't any previous bylaws applied to that part of the centreline.
-- Traymore Cres is categorized as case 1: one intersection and one offset (or part_one from [here](#Incorporate-Centrelines-without-Bylaws-and-Cut-Centrelines)) where the centreline is partially governed by a bylaw and the other part is governed by an older bylaw.
+- Traymore Cres is categorized as part_one from [here](#Incorporate-Centrelines-without-Bylaws-and-Cut-Centrelines) where the centreline is partially governed by a bylaw and the other part is governed by an older bylaw.
-- Glencale Blvd is categorized as entire length (or whole_added from [here](#Incorporate-Centrelines-without-Bylaws-and-Cut-Centrelines)) where the whole centreline is related to a bylaw.
+- Glencale Blvd is categorized whole_added from [here](#Incorporate-Centrelines-without-Bylaws-and-Cut-Centrelines) where the whole centreline is related to a bylaw.
-- Broadway Ave is not matched to any bylaws (or no_bylaw from [here](#Incorporate-Centrelines-without-Bylaws-and-Cut-Centrelines)) as there is no bylaw governing that centreline.
+- Broadway Ave is categorized as no_bylaw from [here](#Incorporate-Centrelines-without-Bylaws-and-Cut-Centrelines) as there is no bylaw governing that centreline.

 ##### *`gis.bylaws_speed_limit_layer_hwy`*
 However, there are centrelines that belong to highway and the speed limit is definitely greater than 50km/h.
 Bylaws we received do not govern the highway and so in short we will not have bylaws stating the speed limit for highway.
 Therefore, speed limit layer with the right speed limit for highway can be found in table `gis.bylaws_speed_limit_layer_hwy `.
 In order to fix that, simply apply the code below (with speed limit information found online) to fix the speed limit for expressway.